primer/octicons/lib/jekyll-octicons/README.md

 > A liquid jekyll tag that injects Octicon svg into the page

-This jekyll liquid tag, is a plugin that will let you easily include svg [octicons][octicons] in your jekyll sites.
+This jekyll liquid tag, is a plugin that will let you easily include svg [octicons][octicons-docs] in your jekyll sites.

 ## Install